officerdwn/osarchive/README.md

 These builds are hosted on Github.
 This UI was based heavily on Levathon 1.0's UI.
 Also batch.
 (Archived, development stopped.)

   	officerdownOS-Batch: https://github.com/officerdwn/officerdownOS-batch
-# officerdownOS Era (2024-current)
+# officerdownOS Era (2024-2025)
-This era is the most recent and most innovative era of all.
+This era is the most vibecoded of all.
 These builds are actually bootable, and are in active development.
 I spent quite a bit of time trying to get the officerdownOS-batch UI ported to a bootable interface, And i did such back in January, with the help of fdipilla's hello-world-os (Thanks!).

 	officerdownOS: https:/github.com/officerdwn/officerdownOS
         officerdownOS Rocky: https://github.com/officerdwn/officerdownOS-rocky
  	officerdownRTOS (OS for Arduino boards): planned
 # Non-Vibecoded bootable Era (present)
+Ive stopped vibecoding, wait for more stuff ig.